DBAG funds

 DBAG funds pool the assets of German and international institutions – pension funds, funds of funds, banks, foundations, insurance companies or family offices.
 These assets constitute the largest part of our capital base.
 The DBAG funds invest on their own account.
 The contractual terms at which they do so are aligned to the principles found in the private equity sector.

-Deutsche Beteiligungs AG currently advises the assets of more than 60 investors in six private equity funds.
-This includes the assets of the funds that is presently investing: DBAG Fund VIII.
-It was closed in May 2020 with commitments of 1,109 million euros.
-It has been investing since August 2020.
+Deutsche Beteiligungs AG currently advises the assets of more than 60 investors in seven private equity funds.
+This includes the assets of the funds that are presently investing: DBAG Fund VIII and DBAG ECF IV.

 DBG Fonds I, DBG Fonds II and DBG Fonds III had a basically different structure and investor base than the funds launched since 2002.